MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 If you get an error message about *devcon* not being recognized, try adding the path to the *devcon* tool.
 For example, if you copied it to a folder called *C:\\Tools*, then try using the following command:

 **c:\\tools\\devcon install echo.inf root\\ECHO**
 A dialog box will appear indicating that the test driver is an unsigned driver.
-Click on “Install this driver anyway” to proceed.
+Click **Install this driver anyway** to proceed.

 ![windows security warning - windows can't verify the publisher of this driver software](images/debuglab-image-install-security-warning.png)